top of page

 Please support us by allowing Google Ads on our website.
 Thanks!

-In previous articles, we covered a list of local food in the old town of Malacca.
-In this post, we take a walk outside of Jonker Street, or the old town, and check out more eating places in close proximity.
+In previous articles, we created a list of 15 Places for Local Food in Malacca Old Town.
+In this post, we take a walk outside of the old town and check out more eating places in close proximity.

 1. Nancy's Kitchen